Deucalion Docs

 3. Return to Inspections or Scheduler when the report is not assessed because the missing input is operational data, not a PDF styling issue.

-Proof template output in Document Templates before relying on it
+Proof template output in Templates before relying on it

-1. Use Document Templates when the report or certificate layout itself needs review.
+1. Use Templates when the report, certificate, quote, or other managed document layout itself needs review.

 Run staged CRM and CMMS imports deliberately